Flux Cored Arc Welding, (FCAW) applications.

 WITH THESE SELF TEACHING OR TRAINING RESOURCES, IT'S

-EASY FOR QUALIFIED WELD DECISION MAKERS TO GENERATE MULTI-MILLION
+EASY WITH THIS EXPERTISE FOR QUALIFIED WELD DECISION MAKERS TO GENERATE MULTI-MILLION

-DOLLAR COST SAVINGS AT ANY LARGE SCALE WELD PROJECTS:
+DOLLAR COST SAVINGS ON ANY LARGE SCALE WELD PROJECT

 400 to 500 ships each year go down like this.
 As the ships split apart from in what appears to be the weld seam locattions,

 does anyone give a dam that the ship yard likely did not deliver the ship in accordance with it's design - build sprecifications?.

 you are teaching your self, or providing weld process control training for others, my weld control resources are the key to attaining MIG and flux cored weld